 Doesn’t it look amazing?
 My husband and youngest son did a terrific job of installing the flooring.
 We also changed the color of the room from the mint green to more of a chocolate brown.

-We moved furniture around, bought a new sectional (only our second purchased sofa set in 25 years) and recliner, and my husband built the beautiful rustic table from fence posts.
+We moved furniture around, bought a new sectional (only our second purchased sofa set in 25 years) and recliner, and my husband built a beautiful rustic table from fence posts.

 As a homeschooler and book lover we have a lot of books, but I managed to clean out our materials and get rid of one large bookshelf.